robertzk/lockbox/README.md

   dir: /your/pkg
 -
   # Install a local package and re-install it every time your lockbox loads
-  # regardless of package verison, to make quick development possible.
+  # regardless of package version, to make quick development possible.
   name: yourpkg
   version: 0.1.0
   remote: local